GSA/centers-of-excellence/_posts/2018-05-18-contact-center-update.md

 {% include image.html path="contact-center/sonny.png" alt-text="this is the alt text" caption="Sonny" %}

-On April 3, 2018 Sonny Perdue, the Secretary of the USDA, launched his second [“Backed to Our Roots”](https://www.youtube.com/watch?v=JcwG4iwN6Fk) RV Tour across the country.
+On April 3, 2018, USDA Secretary Sonny Perdue launched his second [“Backed to Our Roots”](https://www.youtube.com/watch?v=JcwG4iwN6Fk) RV Tour across the country.

 In support of this tour, the Contact Center Center of Excellence (CoE), in partnership with USDA’s Office of Communications and Office of Customer Experience, helped launch a single, easy to use web form and an toll-free number that allows the public to provide direct feedback to USDA leadership.